 It is also good for me because for some reason I haven’t mastered the art of rolling pastry into a rectangle yet!

-Can I use light puff pastry?
+Can you use light puff pastry?

 Yes you can use light puff pastry.
 I have used light puff pastry many times to make these Quick Sausage Rolls.